adamcumiskey/Vine/README.md

 ## Introduction

 A Vine is a child that weakly retains and controls its Root.
-A Root strongly retains and starts a Vine.

 The Root type needs to